Updated: Dec 6, 2022

 To implement the FEHA provisions, a person must file an administrative claim with the California Department of Equal Employment and Housing.
 Following that, this department will investigate a possible case of discrimination or harassment.
 Employees have one year from the date of the discrimination to file a complaint about discrimination in the workplace based on disabilities.

-After the agency investigates the complaint and considers violations, you have the option of taking the case to an administrative hearing for damages.
+After the agency investigates the complaint and considers violations, you can take the case to an administrative hearing for damages.
 You may also appeal your case to federal court and make a judge or jury hear it.

 Proving Discrimination is Happening at Work